Privacy Policy

 - Right to Lodge a Complaint: File a complaint with a supervisory authority.
 In Bulgaria, this is the Commission for Personal Data Protection (CPDP) at cpdp.bg.
 In the United Kingdom, this is the Information Commissioner's Office (ICO) at ico.org.uk.

 To exercise any of these rights, contact us at support@umelle.com.
-We will verify your identity and respond within thirty (30) days.
-If your request is complex or we receive a high volume of requests, we may extend this period by an additional sixty (60) days, in which case we will notify you of the extension.
+We will verify your identity and respond within one calendar month.
+If your request is complex or we receive a high volume of requests, we may extend this period by an additional two months, in which case we will notify you of the extension within the initial one-month period.

 10. Your Rights Under the CCPA / CPRA